fkdads/VLM_subtitling/README.md

 - 345 (15%) val
 - 230 (10%) test

-After annotating and filtering the images you need to extract the data from label-studio.
+After annotating and filtering the images you need to extract the data from label-studio in COCO format.
+Extract it to a folder of your choice, containing the labeled data in sub-folders: test, train, val.

 #### Create Pixelmaps for Active Speaker Experiments